mapbox/cpp/glossary.md

 ### performance

 How quickly a program does its work.
-Improving performance involves doing work faster.
-How much performance can be increased is a function of how long certain operations take on a computer: <https://gist.github.com/jboner/2841832>.
+Improving performance involves doing work faster by optimizing code to be more [efficient](#efficiency) through code changes or [compiler optimizations](#compiler-optimization-level).
+But ultimately how fast a program runs is also constrainted by the system resources and how long certain operations take on a computer: <https://gist.github.com/jboner/2841832>.

 ### efficiency

 How much work is required by a task.
-Improving efficiency requires doing less work.
+Improving efficiency requires doing less work and results in [performance improvements](#performance).
 An efficient program is one which does the minimum (that we're aware of) amount of work to accomplish a given task.

 -   See also: CppCon 2014: Chandler Carruth "Efficiency with Algorithms, Performance with Data Structures" <https://youtu.be/fHNmRkzxHWs?t=754>